-The altitude is displayed as a white moving scale and as a green digital readout on a grey background.
+The altitude is displayed as a white moving scale and as a green digital readout on a gray background.
 NEG will appear on the background if the altitude is negative.
 The altitude window will change from yellow to amber if the aircraft has deviated from the FCU selected altitude.

-If an MDA has been entered into the MCDU perf page, the altitude numbers will change from green to amber once the aircraft goes below the chosen altitude.
+If an MDA has been entered into the MCDU PERF page, the altitude numbers will change from green to amber once the aircraft goes below the chosen altitude.

 Target Altitude or Selected Flight Level Symbol

 This is displayed in blue and shows the FCU selected altitude (if the QNH baro reference is selected) or the selected flight level (if STD baro reference is selected).
 If the FMGC is in vertical managed mode, the symbol will be magenta if it represents a constraint it will follow.

 If the altitude is on the scale, the numbers will be displayed inside the symbol.
 If it is off the scale, the numbers will be displayed above or below the scale.